ayrna/orca/doc/orca-tutorial.md

 ```
 This will generate all the partitions for a `10`fold crossvalidation experimental design.
 The source code of this example is in [exampleERAKFold.m](../src/code-examples/exampleERAKFold.m).

 In order to obtain a `30`holdout design, the code will be a bit different.
-As MATLAB does not included a native way of repeating holdout, we will do it manually:
+As MATLAB does not include a native way of repeating holdout, we will do it manually:
 ```Matlab
 >> % Load data
 ERAData = table2array(readtable('../../exampledata/ERA.csv'));